pratyusha321/Role-Hierarchy/README.md

       For Example:

                   CEO, COO, CTO, Sr Product Eng Manager, Sr Product Marketing Manager, Director of Technology.
-  5. The Next option is to delete the created roles by slecting operation "3.
+  5. The Next option is to delete the created roles by selecting operation "3.
 Delete Role."
   6. After creation of roles, the next operation is to create Users i.e. "4.
 Add User."
 After the User name, that user need to assign with the defined Role.
       For Example:

                     Enter User Name : Kenny
                     Enter Role : Director of Technology
-  7. The Next operation is to Display the created User Name and that corresponding Role assiged.
+  7. The Next operation is to display the created User Name and that corresponding Role assigned.
       For Example:

                     Tyson - CEO